deedeeNg/deedeeNg/README.md

 ---

   ### :man_technologist: About Me :
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building Android and IOS applications and testing.

 - :seedling: Exploring Technical Content Writing.